Illinois vs. Charlotte NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Illinois and its opponents have combined for 55 points just two times this season.
+- Illinois and its opponents have scored at least 53.5 points -- this matchup's point total -- only two times this year.

-- Charlotte and its opponents have combined to score more than 55 points in two games this season.
+- Charlotte's games have gone over 53.5 points in two opportunities this season.

+- Saturday's total is 3.5 points higher than the combined 50 PPG average of the two teams.

-- The two teams combine to average 50 points per game, five less than the over/under in this contest.
+- These two squads combine to allow 51.1 points per game, 2.4 fewer than this contest's over/under.

-- The 51.1 combined points per game that these two squads have allowed this season are 3.9 fewer than the 55 total in this contest.

-- The Fighting Illini and their opponents have scored an average of 55.7 points per game in 2021, 0.7 more than Saturday's total.
+- Fighting Illini games this season feature an average total of 55.7 points, a number 2.2 points higher than Saturday's over/under.

-- The 59.4 PPG average total in 49ers games this season is 4.4 points more than this game's over/under.
+- The 53.5-point total for this game is 5.9 points below the 59.4 points per game average total in 49ers games this season.

 Illinois Stats and Trends

-- Illinois has played five games, with three wins against the spread.
+- Illinois has three wins against the spread in five games this year.

-- Illinois' games this year have gone over the total in two out of five opportunities (40%).

-- Illinois is 1-1 against the spread and 1-1 overall in games when it puts up more than 24.3 points.
+- Illinois is 1-1 against the spread and 1-1 overall in games when it scores more than 24.3 points.

 - The Fighting Illini have five turnovers this season, equal to the number of takeaways for the 49ers.